 The Neolithic in Orkney is usually divided into two general phases — early and late — each characterised by differing styles of pottery and architecture.
 There is overlap between the two phases and the transition period is generally considered to have occurred around 3100BC.

 The architectural division is also mirrored in the domestic sphere.
-The organisation of space within the early Neolithic houses of the Knap of Howar is mirrored in Orkney-Cromarty tombs, with chambers being subdivided by upright slabs, while the layout of Maeshowe-type tombs finds parallels in Grooved Ware settlements such as Skara Brae.
+The organisation of space within the early Neolithic houses of the Knap of Howar is mirrored in Orkney-Cromarty tombs, with chambers being subdivided by upright slabs, while the layout of Maeshowe-type cairns finds parallels in Grooved Ware settlements such as Skara Brae.

 Development within the later Neolithic period is evidenced by subtle changes in house design, applied rather than incised decoration on Grooved Ware pottery and the construction of large ceremonial sites and buildings, such as the Ring of Brodgar, Structure Eight at Barnhouse and Structure Ten at the Ness.